coder/code-server/docs/collaboration.md

 # Collaboration

-You can use code server to collaborate with other developers in real time.
+With third-party extensions, you can use code-server to collaborate with other developers in real time.

 ## Code sharing using Duckly